-Pandemics and epidemics, including the ongoing COVID-19 pandemic, natural disasters, terrorist activities, political unrest, and other manmade problems such as war could have a material adverse impact on our business, results of operations, financial condition and cash flows or liquidity.
+Pandemics and epidemics, or outbreak of an infectious disease, such as COVID-19 and subsequent variants, natural disasters, terrorist activities, political unrest, and other manmade problems such as war could have a material adverse impact on our business, results of operations, financial condition and cash flows or liquidity.

-Our business is vulnerable to damage or interruption from pandemics and epidemics, including the ongoing COVID-19 pandemic, natural disasters, terrorist attacks, political unrest, acts of war, including the current conflict between Russia and Ukraine, and similar events.
+Our business is vulnerable to damage or interruption from pandemics and epidemics, or outbreak of an infectious disease, such as COVID-19 and subsequent variants, natural disasters, terrorist attacks, political unrest, acts of war, including the current conflict between Russia and Ukraine, and similar events.

-During the ongoing global COVID-19 pandemic, the capital markets are experiencing pronounced volatility, which may adversely affect investor's confidence and, in turn may affect our ability to raise additional capital.
+The COVID-19 pandemic as well as the recent inflation in the United States, and foreign and domestic government sanctions imposed on Russia as a result of its recent invasion of Ukraine, has caused or may continue to result in extreme volatility and disruptions in the capital and credit markets, which may adversely affect investor's confidence and, in turn may affect our ability to raise additional capital.

-In addition, the COVID-19 pandemic has caused us to modify our business practices (such as employee travel plan and cancellation of physical participation in meetings, events, and conference), and we may take further actions as required by governmental authorities or that we determine are in the best interests of our employees, users, and business partners.
+The COVID-19 pandemic is evolving, and to date has led to the implementation of various responses, including government-imposed quarantines, travel restrictions and other public health and safety measures.
+The effects of this outbreak on our business practices have included and could continue to include temporary modifications to employee travel plans and cancellation of physical participation in meetings, events, and conferences, and we may take further actions as required by governmental authorities or that we determine are in the best interests of our employees, users, and business partners.
 In addition, the business and operations of our manufacturers, suppliers, and other business partners have also been adversely impacted by the COVID-19 pandemic and may be further adversely impacted in the future, which could result in delays in our ability to commercialize our suite of autonomous vehicle software products and tools.